bburd/amp-wp-relay/README.md

 ---

 # 🛡️ Security & Caching Features

 The relay uses a shared key you create and update regularly to protect access.
-This key is stored in a .env file and should never be exposed.
+This key is stored in a `.env` file and should never be exposed.

 File-based caching (with locking) is used to reduce unnecessary AMP API calls and improve performance.
 It updates every 15 seconds by default.

-Sensitive files (.env, relay.json, cache.json) are stored outside the web root by default and are not publicly accessible.
+Sensitive files (`.env`, `relay.json`, `cache.json`) are stored outside the web root by default and are not publicly accessible.

 ---